ANT CONTROL SERVICES

 Carpenter ants are often confused with termites because they are similar in size and burrow into wood.
 Some easy ways to tell them apart are by their antennae (carpenter ants have bent antennae while termites have straight antennae) and by their tunnels (carpenter ants dig clean tunnels while termites dig messy tunnels).
 Both insects nest in damp or damaged wood that has a lot of moisture.
 The biggest issue with carpenter ants and termites is that their excessive tunneling can compromise the structural integrity of your home.

 You can identify the most common type of fire ant, the red imported fire ant, by its reddish brown or yellow color and its small size (1–5 mm).
-They can be found in tropical locations in South and Central America and in more temperate climates in North America as well.
-They like to eat and attack poultry and planted grain.
+They can be found in tropical locations in South and Central America and in warm southern climates in North America as well.

 These ants can be aggressive, especially the worker ants.
 They don’t just sting; they also bite to hold themselves steady and adequately inject their stinger.
 Like most insects, fire ants probably won’t bother you unless they feel threatened.
-However, if you are stung or bitten, the resulting pustules may get infected if they’re scratched open.
+However, if you are stung or bitten, the resulting pustules will hurt, itch, and may get infected if they’re scratched open.

 This ant species is most known for walking in a very long, single-file line.
-They are prominent in Southern California.
-Typically dark in color and small in size (around 3mm), these ants are commonly found inside homes because that is where they primarily search for warmth, food, and water, which is why you may see them in your kitchen or bathroom.
-They eat sweet foods, including eggs and especially yolks, syrups, juices, dead insects, and byproducts like feces and vomit.
+They are especially prominent in California.
+Typically dark in color and small in size (around 3mm), Argentine ants are commonly found inside homes because that is where they find warmth, food, and water, which is why you may see them in your kitchen or bathroom.
+They eat sweet foods, including egg yolks, syrups, juices, dead insects, and byproducts like feces and vomit.

-Argentine ants are also known for their ability to join forces with other colonies, producing super colonies that can be aggressive toward more native insects and that pose a larger threat of infestation in your home due to the sheer amount of ants in these colonies.
-These ants do not sting but they can bite, although, just like little black ants, their size means that their bite doesn’t cause too much harm to humans.
+These ants are also known for their ability to join forces with other colonies, producing super colonies that can be aggressive toward more native insects and that pose a larger threat of infestation in your home due to the sheer amount of ants.
+These ants do not sting but they can bite, although, just like little black ants, they’re small enough that their bite doesn’t cause much harm to humans.

 No matter what species you have around your home, there are some common signs of an ant infestation that can include: